top of page

 Viruses, Microbes and Infections

-• Molecular bases of infection by human viral pathogens.
+• Molecular basis of infection by human viral pathogens.

-• Chromatin modification in viruses and mobile genetic elements.
+• Role of chromatin modification, histone-like proteins and membrane fusion proteins in viruses and mobile genetic elements.

 Cell Regulation and Tumor biology